CLICK TO DOWNLOAD:

 Anyone a consumer wants to have involved in their care decisions.
 This could be formally through an appointment of a guardian, or informally, such as a family member that has been nominated by the consumer.
 A consumer may have different people they want involved for different decisions and at different times.

 Describes the impact or result of a service or support, such as an improvement in an individual’s well-being.
 ‘Outcomes’ are different from ‘outputs’.
 Outputs cover the delivery of services or supports, such as training.
 Outcomes can be short-term (such as a consumer being involved in service planning) through to long-term (such as a consumer being able to manage daily activities on their own after support and reablement).

-A partnership is a working relationship between two or more people.
+A working relationship between two or more people.
 In these Standards, partnership refers to organisations finding ways to work with consumers and listening to their needs, goals and preferences, to plan their care and services.

-Being respectful includes understanding a person’s culture, acknowledging differences, and being actively aware of these differences.
-It’s about understanding that each consumer is unique and has a right to be treated in an inclusive and respectful way.
+Understanding a person’s culture, acknowledging differences, and being actively aware of these differences.
+It is about understanding that each consumer is unique and has a right to be treated in an inclusive and respectful way.

-Restrictive practices involve the use of interventions and practices that have the effect of restricting the rights or freedom of movement of a person with disability.
-These primarily include restraint (chemical, mechanical, social or physical) and seclusion.
+The use of interventions and practices that have the effect of restricting the rights or freedom of movement of a person with disability.
+These primarily include restraint and seclusion.